(c) 2024 PillSync.com

 • then, every 3 months after that.

-If you develop liver problems during treatment with TURALIO, your healthcare provider may do blood tests more often to monitor you.
+If you develop liver problems during treatment with TURALIO, your healthcare provider may do blood tests more often to monitor you or refer you to a liver speciaul (hepatologist).
 It is important to stay under the care of your healthcare provider during treatment with TURALIO.Stop taking TURALIO and call your healthcare provider right away if you develop:

 • yellowing of your skin and whites of your eyes